Skip to main content

 Occasionally, a heart transplant is the recommended treatment for infants.

-Genomic counselling is recommended for families with children affected by the condition.
+Genomic counselling is recommended for families with affected children where there is a known genomic cause.

 Resources